-Retired Soldiers are authorized to wear the U.S. Army Retired lapel button, which is the Army logo with the words "Retired" and "Soldier for Life" emblazoned around it.
-This pin replaced the Retired Army pin, which is the Army logo with the word "Retired" emblazoned above it.
+Retired Soldiers are authorized to wear the U.S. Army Retired Lapel Button, which is the Army logo with the words "Retired" and "Soldier for Life" emblazoned around it.
+We encourage you to wear the lapel button frequently.
+It will identify you as a Retired Soldier and open up conversations between you and Americans about the Army and your service.
+These conversations will help reduce the civil-military divide.
+The Button is issued to retiring Soldiers as part of the Army Retiring Soldier Commendation Program, and may be purchased from the Exchange and other official retailers.

 1-9.
-MyArmyBenefits (MAB) Program
+MyArmyBenefits (MAB) Program.